Dana Levin

 Dana Levin (born 1965) is a poet and teaches Creative Writing at Maryville University in St. Louis, where she serves as Distinguished Writer in Residence.
 She also teaches in the Warren Wilson College MFA Program for Writers.
 She lives in Saint Louis, Missouri.

 Life

 She earned degrees from Pitzer College and the Creative Writing Program at New York University.

-Her first book, In the Surgical Theatre, was chosen by Louise Gluck for the 1999 American Poetry Review/Honickman First Book Prize (Copper Canyon Press); it went on to receive nearly every award available to first books and emerging poets.
-Copper Canyon brought out her second book, Wedding Day, in 2005 and her third, Sky Burial, in 2011.
+Her first book, In the Surgical Theatre, was chosen by Louise Gluck for the 1999 American Poetry Review/Honickman First Book Prize (Copper Canyon Press.
+Her second book, Wedding Day, was released in 2005 and her third, Sky Burial, in 2011.
 In reviewing Sky Burial, The New Yorker called it "utterly her own, and utterly riveting." the Los Angeles Times says of Levin's work, "Dana Levin's poems are extravagant...her mind keeps making unexpected connections and the poems push beyond convention...they surprise us."
-Her most recent book is Banana Palace (Copper Canyon Press, 2016).
+Her most recent book is Now Do You Know Where You Are, which was released by Copper Canyon Press in 2022.